ome/ome-files-cpp/docs/sphinx/tutorial.rst

-If the existing data model elements and attributes are insufficient for describing the complexity of your hardware or experimental setup, it's possible to extend it with custom annotations.
-These annotations exist globally, but may be referenced where needed, and may be referenced by multiple model elements if required.
-In the follow example, we create and attach an annotation to the ``Detector`` element, and then create and attach two annotations to the first ``Image`` element.
+If the existing data model elements and attributes are insufficient for describing the complexity of your hardware or experimental setup, it is possible to extend it with custom annotations.
+These annotations exist globally, but may be referenced by a model element where needed, and may be referenced by multiple model elements if required.
+In the following example, we create and attach an annotation to the ``Detector`` element, and then create and attach two annotations to the first ``Image`` element.

 .. literalinclude:: examples/metadata-formatwriter.cpp
    :language: cpp